geoserver/geoserver/doc/en/user/source/data/raster/imagemosaic/configuration.rst

 The index will contain the enclosing polygon for each raster file (in an appropriate coordinate reference system) and the path to each of these files.
 The location attribute can be relative to the configuration folder or absolute.
 By default, the name of this attribute is ``location``, but this can be changed in the main configuration file.

 If you already have these files generated, GeoServer will respect them and not generate a new index.
-By default, a shapefile is used for the index, but PostGIS, H2, and Oracle are also supported.
+By default, a shapefile is used for the index, but PostGIS, H2, and Oracle are also supported, with additional configuration steps.

 Configuration files
 -------------------